metabase/metabase-qa/README.md

 - `metabase/qa-databases:mssql-sample-2017`
 - `metabase/qa-databases:mssql-sample-2019`

-## Building

-Building is manual for now by running `python3 buildAll.py` passing the arguments of database and version, like `python3 buildAll.py postgres 13` and you'll receive a postgres image.
-If you pass just postgres, you'll build the 3 versions of postgres, and if you don't pass any arguments, make sure you have enough disk space, and a good cup of coffee, as you'll build all images with all versions.

-*NOTE*: mssql does not want to build automatically for unknown reasons, but builds without issues if you do `docker build .` on its folder (remember to include the gzipped data file on the folder before)

 ### Sample Data

 For Postgres, MySQL, MSSQL and SQLite, `sample_data.sql.gz` contains the Metabase Sample Database.
 On each of them the syntax has been modified to adapt to each database limitation or quirks that they have